The number of inversions of permutations with fixed shape: Permutations with two columns

 \begin{lemma} Let $\pi \in W_{(s,r)'}^\Delta$ with $\Delta < r$.
 Then there exists a longest decreasing subsequence of $\pi$ with points $S$ enclosed by a rectangle which demarcates $[1,n]^2$ into regions as shown in Figure~\ref{fig:LDS-2column} such that the points in $R$ must either all appear in regions $\{b,c,f\}$ or all in $\{g,h,j\}$ and form a decreasing subsequence. \end{lemma}

 \begin{proof} The proof will be divided into five claims.
 The first three of these claims are true for any longest decreasing subsequence $S$ and we prove these assuming $S$ is arbitrary.
-To prove the fourth, we require that the subsequence satisfy a specific property, which we will specify later.
-The fifth also holds for a
+To prove the fourth {and the fifth}, we require that the subsequence satisfy an extra property, which we specify below.

 First of all, note that for any $S$ none of points in $R$ can be in regions labeled $d$ and $e$ since that would imply the existence of a longer LDS together with the points in $S$.
 Let $R_1$ be the set of points of $R$ in $a_1 \cup b \cup c \cup f$ and let $R_2$ be the points in $a_2 \cup g \cup h \cup j$.
 We will consider the case that there exists a point in $a_1 \cup b \cup c \cup f$ and show that $R_2$ and $a_1$ are empty.
 The reverse case is similar.
 Throughout the proof, we will use the phrase ``increase/decrease of points'' to mean the increase/decrease of the ordinates of points as we move from left to right.